rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-experimental-features/ui-server-side-pagination.md

 ## Encrypting SQLite-backed Caches

-SQLite-backed caching persists copies of any cached Kubernetes objects to disk.
+UI Server-Side Pagination persists copies of any cached Kubernetes objects to disk.
 If you're concerned about the safety of this data, you can encrypt all objects before they are persisted to disk, by setting the environment variable `CATTLE_ENCRYPT_CACHE_ALL` to `true` in `rancher` pods in the upstream cluster and `cattle-cluster-agent` pods in the downstream clusters.

 Secrets and security Tokens are always encrypted regardless of the above setting.

-## Known Limitations of SQLite-Backed Caching
+## Known Limitations of UI Server-Side Pagination

-This initial release improves the performance of Pods, Secrets, Nodes and ConfigMaps in the Cluster Explorer pages, and most resources in the Explorer's `More Resources` section
+This initial release improves the performance of Pods, Secrets, Nodes and ConfigMaps in the Cluster Explorer pages, and most resources in the Explorer's `More Resources` section.

 Pages can't be automatically refreshed.
 You can manually refresh table contents by clicking the **Refresh** button.